 For the Soul Searchers...
 Portugal

-Time and time again Portugal has been crowned one of the friendliest and most hospitable countries in the world, making it an obvious choice for a solo holiday in 2020.
+Time and time again Portugal has been crowned one of the friendliest and most hospitable countries in the world, making it an obvious choice for a solo holiday.
 The country is also the perfect destination to get away from it all; for example, while most cities have populations in the millions - London has 8.9 million, Paris 2.1 million, Madrid 6.5 million, and Rome 2.9 million - Portugal's capital Lisbon has a perfectly petite population of 500,000.

 Take a journey to the south of Portugal to marvel at the blissful beaches of the Algarve.
 Join a kayak or paddle board tour to explore isolated beaches hidden within caves that are only accessible from the water, or learn to surf the welcoming waves.
 To compliment your active days, there is an array of luxury accommodations on the hillside to relax in come evening, boasting awe-inspiring views and providing the ideal venue to lie back, relax and soak up the sun.

 With good infrastructure for eating, sleeping and moving around the country, as well as a wealth of activities to get involved in, Indonesia is extremely popular for solo travellers.
 Indonesia's main tourist destination is Bali, but the country is made up of more than 17,000 islands, so why stick to just one?
 The islands encompass epic landscapes and beautiful white-sand beaches, perfect for relaxing and unwinding.
 However, being a multi-island country, it is naturally the water that get the biggest attention, from dreamy dive spots (some of the best in the world) to magnificent marine life.